cielecki/day-composer/docs/user-guide.md

 # Usage: Exploring Your Starter Kit

-In the starter kit, you have four modes: Songwriter, Reflection, Brawl Assistant, as well as some files in the info directory about me, backlog relationships and index.
+In the starter kit, you have five modes: Reflection, Bro, Assistant, Planner, Songwriter as well as some files in the info directory about me, backlog relationships and index.

 Let's walk through those files.